SharpType/OmniLatinTool-Extension/README.md

 # OmniLatinTool
-This Robofont extension is here to assist you in building your characterset up to OmniLatin.
+This RoboFont extension is here to assist you in building your characterset up to OmniLatin.
 Find [here](https://www.sharptype.co/case-studies/omni-latin-tool) on Sharp Type website a step by step explanation.
 Here, you will find a description of each button of the tool and the action they can have on your font file.

 This tool is divided in 5 accordions that regroups actions according on what they will have an effect.
 Only the first one **GENERAL** will be referred to for each actions of the tool.
 Please be very carefull on what you pre-select on this accordion.